Yes, the ZKEX testnet is alive! But what’s next?

-The past two weeks have been quite hectic at ZKEX, with thousands of users road testing our public incentivized testnet demo and giving us lots of useful data.
+The past two weeks have been quite hectic at ZKEX, with thousands of users road testing our public testnet demo and giving us lots of useful data.
 We’ve also been reading through almost 2,500 feedback reports, with the intention of uncovering new ideas and useful suggestions.

 Here are several features we will deploy in the coming weeks and months to make ZKEX even faster, more secure, and easier to use: